ppy/osu-wiki/wiki/Guides/Adding_Custom_Hitsounds/en.md

 5. Click *Open Song Folder*
 6. *Paste your files here*

+If you're running osu! on MacOS, you may need to take a slightly different approach:

+1. Right-click on the osu! application icon and select "Show Package Contents"
+2. Locate the Song Folder of *your beatmap* in `drive_c -> osu! -> Songs` (sorting by "Last Modified" is a good idea)
+3. *Paste your files here*

 Once the sound files have been placed inside the beatmap's Song Folder, they must be named appropriately in order for osu! to recongnise them as *hitsounds*.

-Three basic categories of hitsound, refered to as *samplesets*, exist in osu!: Normal (N), Soft (S), and Drum (D).
+Three basic categories of hitsounds, referred to as *samplesets*, exist in osu!: Normal (N), Soft (S), and Drum (D).
 Each sampleset can be further subdivided into different sounds.
-The most common of these are the "hitnormal", "hitclap", "hitwhistle" and "hitfinish" hitsounds, although some more specialized sounds exist, such as those that play during a slider ("sliderslide", "slidertick") or spinner ("spinnerspin").
+The most common of these are the "hitnormal", "hitclap", "hitwhistle" and "hitfinish" hitsounds.
+More specialized sounds also exist, such as those that play during a slider ("sliderslide", "slidertick") or spinner ("spinnerspin").

 *For a full list of hitsounds that can be modified, please refer to the [Skinning entry on hitsounds](../../Skinning/Sounds#hitsounds).*